To Top

 The company’s brick-and-mortar casinos accounted for the vast majority of those revenues.
 Revenues there stayed quite consistent for both the fourth quarter and the full year.
 For example, Penn’s Northeast segment saw $662.9 million in revenue for Q4 2023, a drop of just 0.6% compared to Q4 2022.

-Those new markets for ESPN Bet are potentially in New York and eventually in North Carolina, pending regulatory approvals.
+During the call, Snowden shared updates on four development projects in three states.
+Those include the transition of the Hollywood Aurora (Illinois) to a new inland siteand eventually in North Carolina, pending regulatory approvals.
 While Penn did not share any figures of what share of those new markets they expect ESPN Bet to command upon entry, Snowden did express that they expect to be competitive.

 Overall, Snowden expressed confidence that investments in online gambling “will create significant long-term shareholder value.”
 Those investments were significant during 2023 and the numbers reflect that.
 Snowden and others likely hope that the benefit of those investments will become more tangible in the bottom line moving forward.